 Local Control

-- CCCA advocates on policy issues pertinent to cities, including issues related to housing/land use development, homelessness, economic recovery, public safety, mental health/addiction, energy/utility, the environment, infrastructure, zoning, pension reform, transportation, ambient air quality, taxation, and right-of-way agreements.
+• CCCA advocates on policy issues pertinent to cities, including issues related to housing/land use development, homelessness, economic development, public safety, mental health/addiction, energy/utility, and the environment.

-- CCCA opposes by-right legislation that limits cities’ discretionary review processes for local development projects.
+• CCCA opposes unfunded state mandates and by-right legislation that limits cities’ discretionary review processes for local development projects.

 Housing/Land Use Development

-- CCCA supports legislation and other innovative, collaborative solutions that reduce costs and spur development in housing.
+• CCCA supports legislation and other innovative, collaborative solutions that reduce costs and spur development in affordable and workforce housing.

-- CCCA encourages action that provides relief, funding, and assistance to local governments navigating new zoning requirements for housing.
+• CCCA encourages action that provides relief, funding, and assistance to local governments navigating new state-mandated requirements for housing.

 Homelessness